AlexxNica/cv2io/README.md

-# cv2me
+# cv2io
-cv2me is a service that is currently heavily under development.
+cv2io is a service that is currently heavily under development.
 It will implement the CV 2.0 specification created by the CV 2.0 - Global Resume Community Group.
 Its core features are available under the MIT license.
-If you want to know more, contact Sanja Bonic via Hangouts or e-mail.
+If you want to know more, contact Sanja Bonic via [e-mail](mailto:thoughtkettle@gmail.com).

 front-end: HTML5, CSS, JavaScript